Native Linux Microcontainers

 rnx job stop

-Stop a running or scheduled job.
+Stop a running job.

 rnx job stop <job-uuid>